BA Film and Television (4M5N)

 See entry requirements for full details and eligibility.

 The University of Bristol has a long history of innovation in the study of film and television.
 In the late 1960s, Professor George Brandt introduced film and television studies to the University curriculum and the subject has been taught at Bristol ever since.

-The curriculum progresses from introductory units, which use specific topics to teach you how to analyse film and television, to more advanced units.
+The curriculum progresses from introductory units, which use specific topics to teach you how to analyse film and television, to more advanced and specialist units.
 These cover significant historical movements, contemporary practices and the theoretical concepts that underpin, inform and shape film and television.